 1. Choose passages that mean something to you and your child.

-We currently choose our passages to memorize from the family devotional that we are using.
-Each week, we work on one passage of scripture, and each morning we discuss different elements of what the passage means and how we apply it to our lives.
-In the past, though, I just chose verses that spoke to me or that addressed a certain heart attitude or area of interest for my child.
+Over the last few years we have memorized the scriptures from the family devotional that we used and loved twice (Our 24 Family Ways by Clay Clarkson).
+Each week, we focused on one passage of scripture, and each morning we discussed different elements of what the passage means and how we apply it to our lives.
+Before using that devotional, I just chose verses that spoke to me or that addressed a certain heart attitude or area of interest for my child.
 Talk about the scripture in applicable situations that come up throughout the day and make it real to their lives.
 Make sure they understand the concepts in the scripture that they are memorizing.
+Don't overthink it, any passage of scripture is a good passage to memorize!

 2. Choose passages that are age-appropriate.

-For younger children, try using the NIrV (New International Reader’s Version) and choose scriptures that are 1-2 sentences.
+For younger children, choose scriptures that are 1-2 sentences to start.
+Or choose a longer passage and chip away at it a little at a time.
+Use a Bible translation that you feel is appropriate for them to grasp.
 If you have multiple ages of children who are memorizing together, you could easily choose one passage and offer a shortened version to the younger ones.
-In the Scripture Sets I have created, I offer both a full and shortened version for this reason.

 3. Designate a certain time of day to work on scripture memory.

-I recommend doing this at least 5 days a week.
-It only takes a few minutes and the consistency is really the key to long-term memory.
+I recommend practicing your passages at least 5 days a week.
+It only takes a few minutes and consistency is really the key to long-term memory.
 For our family, we do this in the morning over breakfast Mondays through Fridays.

 4. Sing the scripture.